jared-richard-clarke/student/golang/README.md

 # Go
-A collection of Go programs.
+A collection of Go examples and programs.